 Are Government Sales Taxes Like VAT Included In Your Auctions?

 Yes.
 As far as winning an auction goes, the amount you bid is the price you pay.
-At the time of booking, some resorts may require additional charges, payable directly, such as a resort fee or specific regional taxes beyond their control.
-We will always do our best to list any and all such costs in an Auction’s Terms & Conditions.
+You will receive a single PayPal invoice from us for that amount.
+On payment the item is yours.
+Some resorts may require additional charges at the time of booking, payable directly, such as a resort fee or specific regional taxes beyond their control.
+We will always do our best to list all such costs in an Auction’s Terms & Conditions.

 How Do You Arrive At The Value Of An Auction Prize Listed In The Description?

-Typically, when the value of a prize is included in an auction’s description, it is provided by and displayed at the request of the auction vendor.
-As such it will be the full retail price of the item.
+Typically, when the value of a prize is included in an auction’s description, it is provided by and displayed at the auction vendor’s request.
+As such, it will be the full retail price of the item.
 A listed value in no way reflects any reserve put upon an auction.
-Regarding accommodation, this value will be a rack rate i.e. the price a customer would pay by just walking into a hotel and asking for a room.
+Regarding accommodation, this value will be a rack rate, i.e. the price a customer would pay by just walking into a hotel and asking for a room.
 As such, cheaper discounted rates may be available.
 In the case of a physical product, it will be the full retail price.
-Regrettably, Luxury Travel Diary does not have the resource to update product listings in order to take account any discount of the item, by a vendor or 3rd party, during the duration of an auction.
+The originally quoted price will not change to take account of any discount of the item, by a vendor or 3rd party, during the duration of an auction.

 How Does Bidding Work?